Pledge Toolkit

 Make sure to ask for visual proof.

 ASK AT A FRIENDLY EVENT: Find a situation where Cassie will get applause for signing the pledge in front of a very friendly crowd.
-Some examples might be: Local hiking club / potluck gathering; monthly meeting of a progressive Democratic club or an anti-Citizens United rally.
+Some examples might be: Local hiking club / potluck gathering; monthly meeting of a progressive Democratic club; canvassing for votes; or an anti-Citizens United rally.
 Bring the printed pledge, hand her a marker pen, and be polite.
 Politicians crave applause, and they have good instincts – they know that by signing the pledge they’ll get lots of applause from people who share their views, which will mean votes later.
 If she says yes, put the pledge in front of her, ask her to sign, and livestream or take a picture.

 ASK AT A MULTI-CANDIDATE EVENT: Candidates are always looking for ways to distinguish themselves from their opponents – and there is no better forum for that than a forum with their opponents!